adithyaakrishna/blog/src/content/post/bounding-box/index.md

   src: "./bb.png"
   alt: "Tensorlake Bounding Boxes"
 tags: ["tech", "ui", "react"]
+published: true
-published: false
+toc: false
 ---

 # Boxing the Digital Canvas: I Love PDFs

-In the world of document processing and visualization, PDFs remain the standard for sharing complex documents.
-But what if we could make them more interactive, more insightful?
-Today, I'll walk you through a React component I've built that adds visual annotations to both PDFs and images, highlighting different elements with color-coded bounding boxes.
+In today's era, data is THE commodity.
+PDFs, still the backbone of business documentation, hide valuable data in plain sight.
+At Tensorlake, our backend OCR services extract this gold, generating precise coordinates for every text block, table, form field and other fragment types.
+But raw coordinates mean nothing without visualization.
+So my React component for PDF viewer (we use https://github.com/anaralabs/lector for rendering our PDFs) bridged this gap of showing the boxes from JSON data coordinates onto the UI

 ## The Problem

 When working with document processing systems, we often need to visualize various elements identified by machine learning models - tables, text blocks, headers, signatures, and more.
 These elements need to be:

-1. Visually distinct based on their type
+1. Visually distinct based on their type (different color boxes)
-2. Properly scaled and positioned over the original document
+2. Properly scaled and positioned over the original document (and they had to be responsive)
-3. Interactive, allowing users to click and see details
+3. Interactive, allowing users to hover and see details

-4. Responsive to window resizing
+Note: The UI Design for this was done by my dear friend [@pseudonymtra](https://x.com/pseudonymtra)

 ## Meet the BoundingBoxRenderer